-The amnesty granted by the Emperor of Austria to his Italian subjects has been regarded at Rome with great disfavour.
-Count Colloredo, the Austrian Minis-ter at the Papal city, complained to Cardinal Antonelli that the annesty had not been published in the Roman official journal.
+The amnesty granted by the Emperor of Austria to Courrier" of the Figure, signed Suzanne, is from the his Italian subjects has been regarded at Rome with great disfavour.
+Count Colloredo, the Austrian Minister at the Papal city, complained to Cardinal Antonelli official journal.
 The Cardinal at once caused its insertion; but it was unaccompanied by a word of comment.
-It is said that Cardinal Antonelli is not pleased with the appointment of Cardinal Morlot to the Archbishopric of Paris.
+It is said that Cardinal Antonelli is not pleased with de Saint Cyr, unless you prefer to place in other hands the appointment of Cardinal Morlot to the Archbishopric of Paris.